amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-09-23-distributed-tracing-spring-boot-opentracing-jaeger.md

 # Introduction

 Jaeger is an open-source distributed tracing mechanism that helps to trace requests in distributed systems.
-It is based on [opentracing.io](https://opentracing.io/) specification and is a part of the [Cloud Native Computing Foundation](https://www.cncf.io/).
+It is based on [opentracing](https://opentracing.io/) specification and is a part of the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).

-I have explained some of the key concepts of tracing in my previous article “[Distributed Tracing With Spring Cloud Sleuth](https://refactorfirst.com/distributed-tracing-with-spring-cloud-sleuth.html)”.
+I have explained some key concepts of tracing in my previous article “[Distributed Tracing With Spring Cloud Sleuth](https://refactorfirst.com/distributed-tracing-with-spring-cloud-sleuth.html)”.

 With this, let’s look at some code.